- Discounted IM15 Registration Rates for International Attendees

 Do internists work most often in private offices or in hospital settings?
 To what extent do physicians and hospitals use electronic health records?

-Does everyone in India have access to health care?
+Does everyone in Taiwan have access to health care?
 Who pays for health care services—patients, employers, or the government?

 Are enough young physicians choosing to be internists?
 What makes them choose (or not choose) to practice internal medicine?

 Recently, not enough young physicians are choosing to be internists.
 For the past 2-3 years, only 70% of resident training vacancies were filled.
 The major obstacles are that most internists have heavy duty calls during residency training.
 As attending physicians in hospitals, they are taking care of patients during the day and then many are on call overnight.
 The long hours contribute to a poor quality of life for young physicians.